RV HIRE NEW ZEALAND

 New Zealand's southernmost city, Invercargill, is only a 2.5 hour drive from Dunedin.
 Invercargill has an excellent range of shops, lively bars, and restaurants, as well as a range of buildings that give the city an antique character.
 Close by are epic fiords, coastal drives, and the remote perfection of Stewart Island, with only 400 some residents and just one town.
 In January 2019 Stewart Island was accredited as a Dark Sky Sanctuary by the International Dark-Sky Association.

-Just northwest of Invercargill is New Zealand's world famous Fjordland National Park, featuring Milford Sound and the reknowned hiking trails Milford Track and, nearby, Routeburn Track.
+Just northwest of Invercargill is New Zealand's world famous Fiordland National Park, featuring Milford Sound and the reknowned hiking trails Milford Track and, nearby, Routeburn Track.
 The park is also graced with many large lakes presenting world class fishing opportunities; most notable are Manapouri and Te Anau.

 Inland by way of retracing through Te Anau town and then along the famed Oreti River you will arrive at the adventure-sport capital of New Zealand: Queenstown.
 Situated on huge Lake Wakatipu, Queenstown and nearby Wanaka to the north proffer epic adrenaline-rush, outdoor activities such as jet boating, bungee jumping, skiing, mountain biking, scenic flights, skydiving, ziplining, whitewater rafting, and glacial tours by helicopter.
 The Routeburn Track can be accessed via Queenstown as well.
 The Ben Lomond Track is right outside Queenstown.
 Lake Wanaka is known for its incredible views, walks and the famous Wanaka Tree.